 Because of their importance in children’s lives, the Oregon Health Authority supports families to help them advocate for their needs, navigate multiple systems and get the care they choose.

-Funded by OHA, Reach Out Oregon, a part of the Oregon Family Support Network, has a "warm line" at 833-732-2467, as well as a website and a chat room that:
+Funded by OHA, Reach Out Oregon, a part of the Oregon Family Support Network, has a "warm line" at 833-732-2467 for parents, families and caregivers.
+It also has a website and a chat room.

-Are answered by Family Support Specialists with special training and practical experience parenting their own children, youth or young adults with issues related to mental health disorders, substance use and the complexities of physical health.
+Family Support Specialists with special training and practical experience parenting their own children, youth or young adults answer the warmline and chat room.
+For issues related to mental health disorders, substance use and the complexities of physical health, they provide:

 To access these services, visit www.reachoutoregon.org or call 833-732-2467.